jblanken75/OSStepChartAgent/README.md

 Once in the Flow, the Flow can use the Omniscript JSON to determine which Omniscript is in use.
 The Flow then makes a call to the Omniscript Assistant Agent as a headless api call.
 When sending the message, the Topic, the message from the end user, and the Omniscript JSON is sent over.
 The Agent returns the result to the Flow and the Flow returns the result to the Agent running in the LWC.

 ## Thoughts for later versions
-- Incorporate the Out of the box Step chart with the LWC.
-Currently the LWC replaces the Step Chart entirely
 - More detailed formatting for Mobile browsers
 - Ability to update the Omniscript details from the Agent.
 This is technically feasible using the omniApplyCallResp method (https://help.salesforce.com/s/articleView?id=xcloud.os_map_responses_to_the_omniscript_s_data_json.htm&type=5).
 The response from the flow would just need to send this to the LWC and the LWC would need to call the omniApplyCallResp method.